PhpGt/StyleGuide/README.md

 ### [Databases](databases)

 + Queries should be organised into a Query Collection Hierarchy.
-+ Tables should use `lowercase_underscored`.
++ Tables should use `SnakeCase`.
-+ Related should use an underscore to indicate their hierarchy.
++ Related tables should use an underscore to indicate their hierarchy.
 + Columns should use `camelCase`.
 + Primary keys should be called `id`.
 + Columns can have optional descriptions to uniquely identify their purpose.